ziqi-zhang/ziqi-zhang2.github.io/projects.md

 This work has been accepted by [WACV2018 (IEEE Winter Conf. on Applications of Computer Vision)](http://wacv18.uccs.us/)

+## [](#header-2)A vision-based UAV system
+This vision-based UAV system is capable of self-localization in indoor environment and conducting both dense and sparse reconstruction.
+It is mainly based on ROS, PX4 professional autopilot, mult-sensor fusion theory and ORB-SLAM system.
+Its sensors include two monocular cameras, a sonar sensor and a gyro.

+The sonar sensor and gyro is used to initializa the scale information for ORB-SLAM system and to conduct rough localization when ORB-SLAM system doesn't work.
+One monocular camera looks down to collect optical flow vision information, in case the visual slam system doesn't work, and the other one looks ahead to collect visual slam information.

+Experimental results have shown that this system is capable of hovering and navigating in indoor environment.

 ## [](#header-2)A multi-function smart car
 ![]({{site.baseurl}}/assets/images/Smart_car.png)